 - You don’t need to flour your surface to roll them out.
 The oil and molasses keep them from sticking to the surface.
 Adding extra flour will change the texture of the cookie.

-- Be careful not to over bake, they burn easily you can’t judge by the color.
+- Be careful not to overbake, they burn easily you can’t judge by the color.

 - Some people don’t like the taste of ginger in molasses cookies.
 You can always decrease the amount of ginger or even try leaving it out, but it won’t be the same scrumptious cookie.

-- When I was a young mother and made these cookies for my sons, I thought I knew better than my grandmother so I skipped the one-hour waiting….Boy did I make a mess.
+- When I was a young mother and made these cookies for my sons, I thought I knew better than my grandmother so I skipped the one-hour waiting….Boy did I make a mess!
 I learned my lesson.
-The one-hour waiting allows the baking soda to do its job and for the ingredients to set together well.
+The one-hour waiting allows the natural baking soda to do its job and for the ingredients to set together well.

 Nutrition